San Francisco to Tokyo · the Pacific crossing

 What's the arrival trap on the SF to Tokyo flight?

-What's the best way to avoid jet lag flying west to Tokyo?
+What's the best way to avoid jet lag flying to Tokyo?

 Let yourself stay up later the night before.
 Don't bring full sleepy gear.
 On the plane, brief doze early then stay awake.
 Eat the cabin meals.
 On arrival, get water, daylight, slow movement.
 Push through to 10pm Tokyo bedtime.